Categories

 • Backup using third-party backup tools

-Google Sites backup in a glance
+Google Sites backup at a glance

 Google Sites lacks native backup options, making data protection challenging.